-Two company directors from Nottingham have been found guilty of fraudulent trading after a 10-day trial.
+Two company directors from Nottingham have been found guilty of Deceptive trading after a 10-day trial.
 The firm cold-called businesses all over the UK, including takeaway restaurants, nail bars, hair salons and other small businesses, offering to reduce their business rates.
 The firm charged customers either £399 or £499 for simply filling in application forms.
 On their website, they boasted that they were the leading specialist in business rates, something that they could not justify when asked in court.

 The small businesses targeted were then pressed for payment, even though rate cuts had not been achieved by the company.
-They even threatened some clients with county court action for not paying the fees, stating that it would have a detrimental effect on their credit rating and make obtaining credit difficult for the next 6 years.
+They even threatened some clients with county court action for not paying the fees, stating that it would have a Harmful effect on their credit rating and make obtaining credit difficult for the next 6 years.

 The local council works out your business rates by multiplying the rateable value of your property by a multiplier (also known as ‘poundage’).
 Your property’s rateable value is calculated by the government’s Valuation Office Agency (VOA) – it’s the amount the VOA values your property at for tax purposes.
 If a business wants to dispute the rates they are paying, they can do this themselves, or some may wish to use a legitimate company with experience to do this.
 However, there is no charge for challenging business rates through the Valuation Office Agency.